2019 Employment Law Update – 38th Annual Advanced Conference

 Registrants who have previously attended an Annual Update Conference are entitled to a $100.00 discount, upon request at the time of their registration.

-After the first registration for the 2019 Employment Law Update – 38th Annual Advanced Conference is received, each subsequent registrant from that same organization who attends a 2019 Employment Law Update is entitled to a $50.00 discount upon request at the time of registration.
+After the first registration for the 2019 Employment Law Update – 38th Annual Advanced Conference is received, each subsequent registrant from that same organization who attends the 2019 Employment Law Update is entitled to a $50.00 discount upon request at the time of registration.
 Discounts not combinable with other offers.
 Very attractive discounts are available to organizations which send 5 or more participants to IAML seminars in any 12 month period.
 Participants do not necessarily need to attend the conference at the same location or time.

 A minimum of one half of the total fees due to IAML should accompany your registration, or a Purchase Order Number should be provided.
 The total fees payable should be received by IAML at least two weeks prior to the conference.
 Arrangements such as deferred billing can be made to accommodate special circumstances by contacting us.
 IAML accepts payment by check, EFT or credit card (American Express, MasterCard, Discover, Visa.)